alexirpan/alexirpan.github.io/_posts/2019-07-27-lagrange-multipliers.markdown

 ---
 layout: post
-title:  "A Langrange Multipliers Refresher, For Idiots Like Me"
+title:  "A Lagrange Multipliers Refresher, For Idiots Like Me"
 date:   2019-07-27 00:09:00 -0700
 ---